ThePhrontistery/Cambemini/README.md

 <img width="958" alt="image" src="https://user-images.githubusercontent.com/102371536/210052568-d769220b-7616-42a6-8b29-a8d5f1a23f1c.png">

+## TESTING

+The application has been tested with end-to-end tests using [Cypress](https://www.cypress.io/how-it-works/).

+**The following functionality has been tested:**

+-**Login:** error messages on the login form, displaying the password on the form, clicking the "remember me" button, logging out, and logging in with multiple users.</br>
+-**Kanbans:** the existence of a kanban, creating a new kanban, displaying error messages on the creation form, clicking on a kanban, entering and exiting a kanban to the main page, changing roles (one saving and one exiting), deleting a kanban (accepting and canceling), generating the sharing link, editing a kanban (accepting and canceling).</br>
+-**Notes:** verifying that at least one note exists in a specific swimlane, modifying a note, deleting a note (accepting and canceling), adding a note, clicking the attach button on a note.</br>
+-**Swimlanes:** adding a swimlane, verifying error messages, editing a swimlane (accepting and canceling), deleting a swimlane (accepting and canceling).
+It has not been possible to test the drag and drop functionality for both swimlanes and notes.
+The .drag() and .triggers() functions have been attempted but have not been successful.

+* *Currently in development:* testing the **attachment** feature and the different actions associated with it.

+**To test the application with Cypress on your computer**, you need to [install Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress), and then run the Cypress tests by executing the command 'npm test run' in your terminal.
+(Remember to run the command 'ng serve' to launch the UI and the command 'gradle bootRun' to launch the API before running the Cypress tests)

 ## Contributing Guidelines

 We welcome contributions to Canbemini!
 If you would like to report a bug or request a new feature, please open an issue on the [GitHub repository](https://github.com/ThePhrontistery/Canbemini).